-At your first visit, your dentist will diagnose the need for porcelain veneers and develop a treatment-plan.
-During this time he will examine the current condition of your teeth and help you select the color, shape and length for your fixed tooth.
+At your first visit, your dentist will diagnose the need for porcelain veneers and develop a treatment plan.
+They will examine the current condition of your teeth and help you select the color, shape and length for your fixed tooth.

-During the preparation session, your dentist will remove a small amount of enamel to make room for the veneers.
-He will then create a mold of your teeth and send it to a laboratory.
-Veneers are made by a dental technician, usually in a dental lab, working from the model provided by your dentist.
-Typically within two weeks, the laboratory will send back the porcelain veneers to your dentist.
+During the preparation session, your dentist will remove a small amount of enamel to make room for the veneers and then create a mold of your teeth and send it to a laboratory.
+A dental technician will craft the veneers and the laboratory will send back the porcelain veneers to your dentist within 2 weeks.

-During the bonding session your dentist will give you a trial fitting so that you may see the fit and the color before the final placement.
+During the bonding session, your dentist will give you a trial fitting so that you may see the fit and the color before the final placement.
 If you are not satisfied, this is the time to request any changes.
-Once you have decided that these veneers are right for your smile, your dentist will clean your teeth with bond-aiding chemicals, and bond the veneers to your teeth.
+Once you have decided that the veneers are a perfect match for your smile, your dentist will clean your teeth with bond-aiding chemicals and bond the veneers to your teeth.
 Finally, your dentist will polish the porcelain veneers and the procedure will be complete.

 What to Expect after the Procedure

-After placement your porcelain veneers will be very strong and will be able to resist normal forces.
-Sensitivity to hot and cold may be experienced after the placement of your veneers.
-Sensitivity is normal and usually goes away within two weeks.
+After placement, your porcelain veneers will be very strong and will be able to resist normal forces.
+Sensitivity to hot and cold may be experienced after the placement of your veneers, but this is normal and usually goes away within two weeks.

 How to care for your newly placed veneers: